Learning ESOL in College

 Please note, this information is for your guidance only - please always speak directly to colleges' student services departments for full and up-to-date information.

-Being an ESOL Student in a Glasgow College
+Being an ESOL Student in a Glasgow college

 - Most ESOL students in colleges do not have to pay anything to study - but if you have a job, colleges may check to see how much you earn and may ask you to pay some fees for your course if you earn more than a certain amount.